nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

     end
 {% endhighlight %}
 </div>
 * The above code will hang our simulator.
-Because we're using fork/join_none, and the 2 `display` task will be executed right away, then move to the next interation of the forever loop.
+Because we're using `fork/join_none`, and the 2 `$display` tasks will be executed right away, then move to the next interation of the forever loop.
 This loop will create infinite number of process and hang the simulator.
 We should at least have some control inside the `fork-join_none` like below:
 {% highlight verilog %}
     forever begin